nucleus-lang/.github/profile/README.md

 - Crazy
 - Fun

-...programming language that provides you complete and absolute control over the compiler, without being extremely complicated to use.
+...programming language that aims at providing you complete and absolute control over the compiler, without being extremely complicated to use.

 ![Nucleus Bars](https://raw.githubusercontent.com/nucleus-lang/.github/main/profile/bars.png)